Skip to main content

 Clinicians who serve these marginalized communities struggle to reach them, and lack the strategies, resources, and technical assistance to effectively remove barriers to ensure culturally relevant, linguistically appropriate, high-quality care is accessible.

-Migrant Clinicians Network is transforming the health system to remove those barriers, connecting migrants, immigrants, asylum seekers, and other marginalized communities with care, and bolstering the clinicians who serve them.
+Migrant Clinicians Network is transforming the health system to remove those barriers, connecting people who are moving and other marginalized communities with care, and bolstering the clinicians who serve them.
 MCN develops practical solutions to the biggest challenges in migrant and immigrant health, supporting both clinicians and migrants directly, through six primary avenues:

 Virtual Case Management

-MCN has a long history of providing training and technical assistance to all members of the health team who engage with patients.
+MCN has a long history of providing training and technical assistance to all members of the health team who engage with patients to make sure that our clinicians can contribute to a resilient and effective health care system.
 MCN supports all aspects of the professional life of a migrant clinician, including:

 • First-of-its-kind Spanish-language learning collaboratives specifically for Community Health Workers.